MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 This release reorganizes the libraries to enable their growth in a consistent way:
 * Renames the Microsoft.Quantum.Primitive namespace  to Microsoft.Quantum.Intrinsic.
 These operations are implemented by the target machine.
 The Microsoft.Quantum.Primitive namespace is deprecated.
 A runtime warning will advise when programs call operations and functions using deprecated names.

-* Renames Microsoft.Quantum.Canon package to Microsoft.Quantum.Standard.
+* Renames the Microsoft.Quantum.Canon package to Microsoft.Quantum.Standard.
 This package contains namespaces that are common to most Q# programs.
 This includes:
     - Microsoft.Quantum.Canon for common operations
     - Microsoft.Quantum.Arithmetic for general purpose arithmetic operations
     - Microsoft.Quantum.Preparation for operations used to prepare qubit state